 I gave my first major public poetry reading in June 1975.
 It was the St. Mark’s Poetry Project annual workshop reading.
 All of the people who attended the workshops had a chance to perform.
 Prior to that reading, I had a huge bout of stage fright.
 I had gone to the Broome Street Bar in SoHo a couple of hours before the event and became so anxious, I left the restaurant.
-I walked to the traffic island on Broome Street and sat there until I could calm down and then take the subway up to Astor Place to get to St. Mark’ Church and read.
+I walked to the traffic island on Broome Street and sat there until I could calm down and then take the subway up to Astor Place to get to St. Mark’s Church and read.
 It was a funny way to celebrate a year of learning to be a poet.

 Charlotte Carter, the only other Black person I consistently saw at the Project in the early seventies, is an amazing writer.
-She seemed to have mastered the prose poem, but as I realized with writers, she wanted to learn more, challenge herself, and see what others were doing.
-She was taking Bernadette Mayer’s workshop which focused on dreams.
+Even then she seemed to have mastered the prose poem, but as I realized with writers, she wanted to learn more, challenge herself, and see what others were doing.
+She was taking Bernadette Mayer’s workshop that focused on dreams.
 I joined the workshop.
 This proved my downfall.
 I am a light sleeper—I rarely have dreams.
 So the idea of writing out my dreams was out of the question.
 Damn.
 I peeped into Ted Berrigan’s workshop and it felt like I was in school with all of the folks who were stoned or drunk and he was orchestrating the chaos.
 Many talented people in the workshop, but all that booze and grass.
 Too much.

 So, Lewis Warsh, whose workshop I took first, was the one I stayed with and to this day I am grateful.
-Lewis, who grew up on New York City and who had already published a few collections and started Angel Hair Press with his former wife Anne Waldman, was skinny and handsome with long hair and that sort of laid back sexiness that seems essential to Scorpios.
-He had a way of focusing on a word, phrase or line and sort of teasing out what should or should not be there.
+Lewis, who grew up in New York City and who had already published a few collections and started Angel Hair Press with his former wife Anne Waldman, was skinny and handsome with long hair and that sort of laidback sexiness that seems essential to Scorpios.
+He had a way of focusing on a word, phrase, or line and sort of teasing out what should or should not be there.
 This could be blunt or very subtle.
 I don’t remember him ever saying something was crap (I did hear that in other workshops), but the weaker or disinterested writers slowly left the workshop leaving a band of very smart, imaginative people in their wake.

-Lewis looked at my lyrics and well, between him and everyone else, the adolescence in my writing departed.
+Lewis looked at my lyrics and, well, between him and everyone else, the adolescence in my writing departed.
 In a way, what was happening in the workshop was what was happening to me.
 I would bring in these long shifting pieces.
 Lewis would look at them and say, “What’s really going on?”
 And then I would see what was really going on.
 So would everyone else.
 The workshop was lively.

 My fellow disciples included Bill Kushner who was a playwright and gay, but until the workshop had not quite embraced his queerness in his poetry.
 He was our cheerleader and he and Guy had the best battles royale.
 Guy Gauthier would declare, “EVERYTHING IS POETRY!”
 And I would say, “Really, like everything?”
 And then we would have this discussion about what was and was not poetry.
 It could get funny.
 One time somebody brought a tomato and said, “Is that a poem?”
 And Guy declared, “Yes!”
 We laughed a great deal in that workshop.

 Because the city could be slow—could stick you in a puddle of distraction.
 The book stalls outside the Strand; the store fronts where someone’s obsession—toy soldiers, Judaica, vintage dresses—were displayed for eventual sale.
 The city could make you lurch like the junkies on E. 10th Street or it could swiftly slap you down.
-The day I was walking with two of my White male friends visiting from the South and this Black guy tried to burn me with a cigarette.
-The day I went to a rental on E. 5th Street and the White woman slammed the door in my face.
+One day I was walking with two of my White male friends visiting from the South and this Black guy tried to burn me with a cigarette.
+One day I went to a rental on E. 5th Street and the White woman slammed the door in my face.
 Or the city could lift me: I can still see this Black skateboarder navigating Lafayette, no trucks, cars, buses in sight—he seemed to have found some deep bliss and I got to watch him fly.
 And the relentless catcalls from men: White, Black, Puerto Rican, et al made me and many women card-carrying feminists.

 I look at that slender young woman with an Afro bloom of hair on her head and huge eyeglass frames in the picture on the cover of 8:30, our workshop publication and think, what she was hiding?
 For I was hiding a deep fear that where I was and what I was doing was a matter of luck and nerve and that at any moment, it would all fall apart.

 The Workshop helped me to begin thinking differently about my own creativity, my sense of self.
-A teasing comment from Bill Kushner, or a gentle critique from Robin or Lewis’s incisiveness with someone else’s work and I could see what was working, where the music was in the line.
+A teasing comment from Bill Kushner or a gentle critique from Robin or Lewis’s incisiveness with someone else’s work and I could see what was working, where the music was in the line.
 The Poetry Project hummed and hissed and howled with our attempts to make and re-make poetry and our poems and to claim adulthood.
 I became a poet who could write in the second stanza of a poem entitled “Trees”:

 There’s a tree in the yard